emberui/emberui/README.md

 Status
 ======

-EmberUI is still an alpha project but is being actively developed and stabalizing quickly.
+EmberUI is still an alpha project but is being actively developed and stabilizing quickly.

 Get some